Thiago Monteiro (tennis)

 Thiago Moura Monteiro ([tʃiˈaɡu mõˈtejɾu]; born 31 May 1994) is a Brazilian professional tennis player.

-Monteiro has a career-high ATP singles ranking of world No. 61 achieved on 17 October 2022.
-He also has a career-high ATP doubles ranking of No. 144, achieved on 31 January 2022.
-He is currently the No. 1 Brazilian tennis player.
+He has a career-high ATP singles ranking of world No. 61, achieved on 17 October 2022 and a doubles ranking of No. 144, achieved on 31 January 2022.
+He is currently the No. 3 singles player from Brazil.

-On the ITF Junior Circuit, Monteiro peaked in the rankings at No. 2 on 2 February 2012, with his biggest junior singles title being the Grade A, Copa Gerdau in Porto Alegre, Brazil, in 2011.
+On the ITF Junior Circuit, Monteiro had a combined ranking of No. 2, attained on February 2012.
+His best junior singles result was the 2011 Copa Gerdau (Grade A) title in Porto Alegre, Brazil.

-In his first ATP match, as a wildcard ranked world No. 338 in the ATP 500 Rio de Janeiro in February 2016, Monteiro upset No. 9 Jo-Wilfried Tsonga in the first round.
-In the second round, Monteiro lost to eventual champion Pablo Cuevas.

-In his next tournament, the ATP 250 São Paulo, Monteiro won two matches (against former World No. 9 Nicolás Almagro, and Daniel Muñoz de la Nava), losing again to eventual champion Cuevas in the quarterfinals.

-On May 8, 2016, Monteiro won his first ATP Challenger title in Aix-en-Provence, France.
-He defeated Carlos Berlocq in the final.

-Early and personal life
+Early life and background

-Thiago Moura Monteiro was born on May 31, 1994, in Fortaleza, Ceará, Brazil.
-Thiago has three sisters (Letícia, Jéssica, and Flávia) and an older brother, Fáber Monteiro, who works as a real estate broker.
-His mother, Fátima Monteiro, has been retired since he was a child.
-Monteiro is fluent in Spanish, Portuguese, and English.

-Thiago's first introduction to tennis happened when he first saw his brother watching Gustavo Kuerten on TV, being eight years old.
-Monteiro trained football at an academy near where his brother used to play tennis.
-He played it for the first time when his football class was cancelled, and his brother called him to "hit the ball".
-Thiago soon started training and disputing local tournaments: in early 2004, he won his first tournament, being only nine years old.
+Thiago Moura Monteiro was born on 31 May 1994 in Fortaleza, Brazil.
+His first introduction to tennis happened when he watched a Gustavo Kuerten match on TV with his brother.
+Monteiro used to train football at a sports academy where his brother played tennis.
+He played it for the first time when his brother invited him to a hitting session.
+Thiago soon started training and playing in local tournaments: in early 2004, he won his first tournament, being only nine years old.
 Thiago would leave his hometown, Fortaleza, in late 2008 to enter the Larri Passos Academy in Balneário Camboriú to improve his game.
-Thiago says that he would probably be a football player if he had not made that change.
-Now, as a professional player, Thiago uses his spare time to enjoy movies and spend it with friends and family.
-He attends college online.
-He dated fellow Brazilian tennis player Beatriz Haddad Maia for several years.
+He later said on interviews that he would probably be a football player if he had not made that change.